More than 40 years experience in the business of antiques and fine arts

 Since 1972 Jos and Carla Ott have been active in the world of art and antiques.
 This evolved form a long family tradition that has been successful since 1890.
 Many years of practical experience have resulted in a great expertise and a broad international network.

-The company deals in a wide variety of objects, primarily from the 17th to 19th century and with a concentration on the 18th century.
-We deal in furniture, clocks, paintings, sculpture, silver objects, Porcelain (Chinese, Japanese and European), Delft pottery, glass and ormolu objects.
+The company has always focused on deals in a wide variety of objects, primarily from the 17th to 19th century and with a concentration on the 18th century, like furniture, clocks, paintings, sculpture, silver objects, Porcelain (Chinese, Japanese and European), Delft pottery, glass and ormolu objects.
 In short, everything you will find in an interior.

 Numerous objects acquired from this company since the 1970’s can be found in museums and private collections, both in the Netherlands and abroad.
 Use this link for an overview.

 They meanwhile ended their business activities, but only in some circumstances they can offer you specialized sevices such as valuations, mediations and advice for forming a collection.

 The history of the Ott company began in 1890, the year that Vincent van Gogh died.
 Frans Ott, the son of a wood- and ivory-turner, set up an antique and fine art business.

 He chose to locate it in the east of the Netherlands.
 He settled in the idyllic village of Brummen on the through-road from Arnhem to Deventer.
 In no time at all, the setting proved to be an extremely good choice as there were many magnificent castles, country estates and fine town houses located throughout the area.